casper-network/docs/source/docs/casper/dapp-dev-guide/sdkspec/types_chain.md

 ## ExecutionEffect {#executioneffect}

-The journal of execution transforms from a single deploy.
+The journal of execution transforms from a single Deploy.

 Required Parameters: